-When I visited Seattle back in the summer of 2015, I decided to fly with Icelandair as their flight had a very convenient stop over package in Iceland.
-Let’s have a look at my Icelandair review and see if they’re worth using a transatlantic flight route.
+When I visited Seattle I decided to fly with Icelandair as their flight had a very convenient stop over package in Iceland.
+Let’s have a look at my Icelandair review and see if they’re worth using a Transatlantic flight route.

 This post will have affiliate links throughout, meaning if you choose to buy anything, I will receive a small amount of commission at no extra cost to you